Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

-Josh’s father Steve Powell was found guilty on 14 counts of voyeurism and sentenced to two and a half years in prison in June 2012 for taking inappropriate photos of two neighbor girls using the bathroom and showering.
-In August 2015, while still in custody, he received an additional five years for possession of child pornography.
+Josh’s father Steve Powell was found guilty on 14 counts of voyeurism and sentenced to two and a half years in prison in June 2012, reported ABC News.
+In August 2015, while still in custody, he received an additional five years for possession of child pornography, said The News Tribune.
 He was released from prison in July 2017, having received time off for good behavior.
 He died from a heart attack this past July at the age of 68.

 To date, the ultimate fate of Susan Cox Powell and the location of her body remain a mystery.
 Police officially closed their active investigation into her disappearance in 2013 following the suicide of Michael Powell.
 Search efforts for her remains in the Utah desert and Powell family property in Oregon have turned up nothing.
 She is still classified as a missing person and has yet to be declared dead.
 Though Susan Cox Powell case is still assigned to a Utah detective, police say “all leads ... have been exhausted and the case has gone cold.”

 Crime Time is your destination for true crime stories from around the world, breaking crime news, and information about Oxygen's original true crime shows and documentaries.
 Sign up for our Crime Time Newsletter and subscribe to our true crime podcast Martinis & Murder for all the best true crime content.